Magicalbat/Animated-Presentation/README.md

 git clone https://github.com/Magicalbat/Animated-Presentation.git
 cd Animated-Presentation
 ```
+By default, clang will be used on both linux and windows.
+To avoid this, you can use the `--no-clang` option when running premake.
 ### Windows
 You can change the version if you do not have [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) installed.
 ```